 Like so many other things, it seemed too good to be true.
 “Won’t he be angry at you?”

 “Oh, definitely.
-But it won’t be that big a deal in the long run.
+But it won’t be that big a problem in the long run.
 He’s not going to disown me over this.
 The Grilvayns aren’t big enough of a deal for that.”

 “Thanks,” she said.